kanamesasaki/thermocraft/src/content/articles/xorshift.md

         let identity = Self::identity();

-        // Check no smaller periods exist by testing T^k != I for proper divisors k of (2^32-1)
+        // Check that no smaller periods exist by testing T^k != I for proper divisors k of (2^32-1)
         // 2^32 - 1 = 3 × 5 × 17 × 257 × 65537, so check each quotient
         let quotients = [
             (2_u64.pow(32) - 1) / 3,     // Missing factor 3